cmayron/Legal-Calculus/README.md

 The Edition Layer defines the domain physics, admissibility rules, jurisdictional limits, and procedural authority for a given Edition.
-All systems must conform to the Edition Layer in effect.
+All systems must conform to the Edition Layer

-# Manifesto Addendum — Governance Correction
 ## GateZero™ / GateDelta™ / GateSigma™ Alignment

 LCES™ defines a procedural-literacy architecture.